Doors Open to Small Group Ministry

 Throughout the summer, members of the Small Group Steering Team have been chatting with congregation members at a weekly Small Group Ministry information and sign-up table following the Sunday worship service.
 If you were one of the folks who provided us with input or expressed an interest by placing your name on the interest/sign up sheet, you can expect a follow-up contact from the steering committee soon as small group sessions get underway this fall.
 As a result of our conversations, the Small Group Steering Committee is pleased to announce a new set of options for participation in small groups during the 2018-19 church year.

-Continuing monthly Covenant Groups—with openings for new members.
+Continuing monthly Covenant Groups.
 Each of the four small groups that met last year plans to continue meeting during the upcoming year.
+Each group has space available for a few new members.
 These meet monthly as follows:

-Wednesday evening 7:15-9 pm in the Fenn House chapel (currently the second Wed.)
+Wednesday evening 7:30-9 pm in the Fenn House chapel (second Wednesday each month)

 Thursday afternoon 2-4 pm at participants’ homes